AnkitaSarkar-98/Employee-Attrition-Project-By-SQL/README.md

-   EMPLOYEE ATTRITION PROJECT BY SQL
+   EMPLOYEE ATTRITION ANALYSIS BY SQL

    This project analyzes employee attrition data using SQL to uncover patterns and factors contributing to employee turnover.